jeremymv2/compliance_profile_pipeline/README.md

-Should you want more verification prior to uploading the Profile, you could ensure the appropriate InSpec OS [package](https://downloads.chef.io/inspec/current) is installed and then run all the `inspec` commands as `/opt/inspec/embedded/bin/inspec ..`.
-Furthermore, you could also ensure an `inspec exec --reporter=json-min:./report.json --diagnose ..` also at least generates a valid json output file `report.json`.
+Should you want more verification prior to uploading the Profile, you could ensure the appropriate InSpec OS [package](https://downloads.chef.io/inspec/current) is installed and then run all the `inspec` commands as `/opt/inspec/embedded/bin/inspec ..` to test that the Profile works with a specific InSpec version.
+Furthermore, you could also ensure an `inspec exec --reporter=json-min:./report.json --diagnose ..` at least generates a valid json output file to `report.json`.